-- Sales and marketing expenses decreased \$7.6 million, or 5%, primarily due to the following: - Decreases related to the decline of travel expenses as a result of COVID-19. - Temporary salary cuts during fiscal year 2021 related to COVID-19. - Research and development expenses increased \$15.3 million, or 33%, as a result of an increase in employee compensation and related expenses attributable to the expansion of our engineering group. - The increase is the result of additional headcount related to the acquisition of Hedvig including the stock-based compensation issued in connection with the transaction. - Additionally, certain Hedvig shareholders will receive cash payments totaling \$14.1 million over the course of the 30 months following the date of acquisition, subject to their continued employment with the Company.
-While these payments are proportionate to these shareholders' ownership of Hedvig, under GAAP they are accounted for as compensation expense over the course of the 30 month service period.
-Research and development expenses in the six months ended September 30, 2020 includes \$2.8 million of expense related to this arrangement. - These increases were partially offset by \$1.7 million in savings related to temporary pay cuts in the first half of fiscal year 2021. - Investing in research and development has been a priority for Commvault, and we anticipate continued spending related to the development of our data and information management software applications. - General and administrative expenses decreased \$1.0 million, or 2%, primarily due to the following:
+- Sales and marketing expenses decreased \$1.5 million, or 1%, primarily due to a decrease in employee compensation and related costs.

-- Reduction of \$5.5 million related to prior year expenses associated with a non-routine shareholder matter and Hedvig acquisition costs. - Partially offset by increases in legal expenses for intellectual property associated with ongoing litigation and foreign currency losses due to the weakening of the US dollar. - Restructuring: Our restructuring plan is intended to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
-Restructuring expenses were \$8.1 million and \$16.9 million in the six months ended September 30, 2020 and 2019, respectively.
-These restructuring charges relate primarily to severance and related costs associated with headcount reductions as well as lease abandonment charges related to the closure of five offices in the first half of fiscal year 2021 and three offices in the first half of fiscal year 2020.
-These charges include \$0.7 million for the six months ended September 30, 2019 of stock-based compensation related to modifications of existing awards granted to certain employees included in the restructuring.
+- Research and development expenses increased \$11.8 million, or 19%, as a result of an increase in employee compensation and related expenses attributable to the expansion of our engineering group. - Increase in employee compensation included an increase in stock-based compensation of \$4.1 million compared to prior year. - Investing in research and development has been a priority for Commvault, and we anticipate continued spending related to the development of our data and information management software applications. - General and administrative expenses increased \$5.5 million, or 12%, primarily due to the following: - Increase in employee compensation and related expenses compared to the prior year due to the temporary pay cuts enacted in the first half of 2021. - General and administrative expenses include a \$2.5 million settlement gain net against related legal expenses. - Stock-based compensation increased \$3.1 million compared to the prior year. - Restructuring: Our restructuring plan is intended to increase efficiency in our sales, marketing and distribution functions as well as reduce costs across all functional areas.
+Restructuring expenses were \$2.1 million and \$8.1 million in the six months ended September 30, 2021 and 2020, respectively.
+These restructuring charges relate primarily to severance and related costs associated with headcount reductions.
+These charges include \$0.4 million and \$0.7 million in the six months ended September 30, 2021 and 2020, respectively, of stock-based compensation related to modifications of existing awards granted to certain employees included in the restructuring.
 We cannot guarantee the restructuring program will achieve its intended result.
-Risks associated with this restructuring program also include additional unexpected costs, adverse effects on employee morale and the failure to meet operational and growth targets due to the loss of key employees, any of which may impair our ability to achieve anticipated results of operations or otherwise harm our business. - -Impairment of intangible assets: In the second quarter of fiscal year 2021, we recorded non-cash impairment charges of \$40.7 million on the intangible assets (developed technology and customer relationships) acquired in connection with Hedvig, Inc. The charges were the result of a moderated view of acquisition assumptions. - -Depreciation and amortization expense increased \$4.8 million, from \$5.3 million in the six months ended September 30, 2019 to \$10.1 million in the six months ended September 30, 2020, driven by the amortization of intangible assets acquired as a result of the Hedvig business combination in October 2019.
+Risks associated with this restructuring program also include additional unexpected costs, adverse effects on employee morale and the failure to meet operational and growth targets due to the loss of key employees, any of which may impair our ability to achieve anticipated results of operations or otherwise harm our business.

+Depreciation and amortization expense decreased \$5.5 million, from \$10.1 million in the six months ended September 30, 2020 to \$4.6 million in the six months ended September 30, 2021, driven by the elimination of amortization of intangible assets related to Hedvig due to their impairment in the second quarter of fiscal 2021.